agapebondservant/noblenmro/README.md

-## Deploying Data Files via Concourse Pipeline
+## An Automated Pipeline for Deploying DB Updates for Noble
 NOTE: A running version of the Concourse pipeline job - **deploy_db** - will be available at [http://142.93.14.243:8080](http://142.93.14.243:8080/).
 To execute a sample build, login as the admin user and trigger a build via the Concourse UI.

 ## Overview